Explosion in Iraq near Shiite mosque kills 3, wounds dozens

-BAGHDAD (AP) — Iraqi security officials say a motorcycle rigged with explosives went off near a Shiite mosque south of the capital Baghdad, killing three people and wounding 34.
+BAGHDAD (AP) — A motorcycle rigged with explosives went off near a Shiite mosque south of the capital Baghdad, killing three people and wounding 34, Iraqi security officials said Saturday..

-The officials said Saturday that the blast occurred the previous evening on a commercial street in the village of Mussayyib.
+The officials said the blast happened the previous evening on a commercial street in the village of Mussayyib.
 They spoke on condition of anonymity in line with regulations.

 The Islamic State group claimed responsibility for the attack, saying it targeted “gatherings of Shiites” near a Shiite mosque.